marcusschwartz/tradendiff/README.md

 This code will identify discrepencies found when comparing two or more sets of trading logs against each other.

+## License

+This code and design are Copyright (c) 2021 by Marcus Schwartz.
+It is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike license version 4.0.
+See LICENSE for more information.

 ## Requirements

 * python3 in /usr/bin